AlexO16/code-quiz/README.md

 # Description

 This webpage is a small quiz designed to test your knowledge about JavaScript.
-It is a timed multiple-choice quiz with a high score at the end based on time.
-When answering the questions you’ll be notified if you got them right or wrong.
-Every wrong answer removes 10 seconds from your time affecting your high score.
+It is a timed multiple-choice quiz with a high score at the end based on the amout of questions that you got right.
+Every wrong answer removes 10 seconds from your time.
+Can you get the high score?
+Good luck!

 # Screenshot